screaminglineage/bass/README.md

 - `call`                 - jump to a label after pushing the current program counter onto the stack
 - `return`               - pop the stack and jump to the address

+These opcodes can also be used with literals or registers to jump to arbitrary opcodes.
+For example, opcodes are 0-indexed, so `jump #0` will start executing the program from the beginning.

 Examples
 ```asm
 start: